betanight/infinity_game/README.md

 ## 📁 Folder Structure

 backend/
-  └── Contains abbreviation mappings and visible stat functions
-      used in calculating accuracy, damage, and other formulas.
+├── Contains abbreviation mappings and visible stat functions used to calculate accuracy, damage, and other formulas.

 character/
-  └── Backup scripts for creating, deleting, and displaying characters.
+├── Backup scripts for creating, deleting, and displaying characters.
-      Kept for reference but no longer used in main workflow.
+└── No longer part of the main workflow but kept for reference.

 firebase/
-  └── push_template.js / pull_template.js — tools to modify or log the static skill template.
+├── push_template.js / pull_template.js – tools to log or update the static skill template.
-      firebaseKey.json — authentication credentials for Firebase access.
+└── firebaseKey.json – authentication credentials for Firebase access.

 frontend/
-  └── index.html / app.js — main dashboard UI and logic for skill selection and character display.
+├── index.html / app.js – main dashboard interface and logic for skill selection and character display.

 images/
-  └── Screenshots used for README documentation and visual references.
+└── Screenshots used in README documentation and interface previews.

 system_database/skills/
 └── Original Python-based skill tables for each stat.
-      These will eventually be ported to JavaScript to unify the system.
+    These will eventually be migrated to JavaScript to unify the stack.